Pentester-Nepal/Hall-of-Fame/README.md

 **Aside from the aforementioned criteria, at least some of the following conditions must be satisfied to be eligible.**

 -   The applicant/nominee must have made a significant contribution to Nepalese cyberspace.
--   Applicant/Nominees shall have written/created content or given talks on cybersecurity events.
+-   Applicant/Nominees shall have created contents (blog/videos) or given talks on cybersecurity events.
--   Applicant/Nominees should have working experience in the cybersecurity industry.